About

 CORE VALUES

 Grendon believes that all services offered must be of the highest quality and are either best practices or based on best practices principles.
 Evaluated with results guiding ongoing adaptation and innovation.
 Services are maximised when staff are skilled and passionate about their work.
 That requires educating and supervising staff; involving them in decisions; giving them opportunities to create, grow and succeed; and facilitating work teams supportive of each other both personally and professionally.
 Grendon treats staff, clients, stakeholders, and partners with mutual respect and sensitivity, recognizing the importance of diversity.

 He views sound financial stewardship as critical to the organization and to those who support it.
 Funding decisions should be both transparent and inclusive.
 The problems of the service users cannot be addressed in isolation.
 Schools, parents, healthcare and Justice professionals, businesses, and other community organisations and agencies all have a role to play.
 Collaboration and consultation are key.

-There are always new ways to solve problems and new and innovative ways to help the service users on their journey of re-empowerment in their lives.
-Grendon encourages staff to keep their pulse on community needs and bring their ideas to their peers and supervisors for service development or adaptation and believes the organisation must demonstrate the highest degree of accountability to their service users, staff, funders, and the community at large.
+He also believes the organisation must demonstrate the highest degree of accountability to their service users, staff, funders, and the community at large.
 Demonstrating this through detailed record keeping at all levels, transparency of service, board involvement, and sound financial stewardship.